Guayana natural region

-The Guayana natural region (Spanish: Región natural de Guayana) also simply known as Guayana (English: Guiana) in Venezuela, is a large massif of approximately 441726 km2 area, equivalent to 48.2% of the total continental territory of the country.
+The Guayana natural region (Spanish: Región natural de Guayana), also simply known as Guayana (English: Guiana) in Venezuela, is a large massif of approximately 441726 km2 area, equivalent to 48.2% of the total continental territory of the country.

 It is on the geological Guiana Shield craton, and is the Venezuelan part of the biogeographic Guayana Highlands and their tepuis (mesas).

-Its limits by the north and east is formed by the route of the rivers Orinoco, Atabapo and Negro Rivers; and by the south the borders with Brazil.
+Its limits by the north and east are formed by the route of the rivers Orinoco, Atabapo and Negro Rivers; and by the south the borders with Brazil.

 The region occupies almost half of the territory of Venezuela.